yu02019/MouseGAN-pp/README.md

 [//]: # (Acknowledgements: TODO)

 Disclaimer: This toolkit is only for research purpose.
-If used on an additional dataset, the model might need to be fine-tuned before running.
+If used on an additional dataset, the model might need to be fine-tuned before running (refer to [Limitation](/demo/README.md/#Limitation)).